 Finally, a nursing school near me!

-A nursing program for the entire Salt Lake City region including Provo, Ogden, Murray, Millcreek, and Canyon Rim.
+A nursing program for the entire Salt Lake City region including Provo, Ogden, Tooele, and Eagle Mountain.

 Real-life Scenarios & Simulation